Updated: September 22, 2020

 It’s an inspirational story that I’m proud to share with you this day.

 It has often been said that without discipline, it is impossible to achieve anything.
 It is the single, most important ingredient of success.
 But what exactly is Discipline?

 The most powerful definition I’ve encountered is the one given by Thomas Huxley.
-He said, “It is the ability to make yourself do what you should do, when you should do it, whether you feel like it or not.”
+He said, “It is the ability to make yourself do what you should do when you should do it, whether you feel like it or not.”
 How true.

-In 2005, a year after passing the medical boards, I was introduced to the world of financial services, and discovered my passion for financial education.
+In 2005, a year after passing the medical boards, I was introduced to the world of financial services and discovered my passion for financial education.
 Yes, that’s right.
 From being a Medical Doctor, I’ve (slowly) shifted to become a Money Doctor, teaching Filipino families about financial literacy, investments, debt management, and business.

 I believe that to achieve financial freedom, we have to increase our Financial I.Q., develop a strong Financial Discipline, and belong to the Right Environment.
 No matter how big our income is and how financially literate we are, without financial discipline and the right environment, it will be hard for us to move forward towards our goals.

-In my experience, developing financial discipline is quite a challenge, especially when no one is mentoring you, and you’re surrounded with Spenders – no matter how hard you desire to build wealth, you’re likely to spend your money on gimmicks, parties, midnight sales, etc.
+In my experience, developing financial discipline is quite a challenge, especially when no one is mentoring you, and you’re surrounded by Spenders – no matter how hard you desire to build wealth, you’re likely to spend your money on gimmicks, parties, midnight sales, etc.

 One of the best ways to strengthen our financial discipline is to be in an environment where saving is a culture.

-The key is to associate yourself with Savers, Investors, and Mentors – people who will inspire you, stretch you, and guide you.
+The key is to associate yourself with Savers, Investors, and Mentors – people who will inspire you, stretch you and guide you.
 And I found this environment in IMG-Wealth Academy.

 May I share with you some instances on how IMG-Wealth Academy has helped Jocelyn (my wife) and me to win in our finances: